alexfernandez/alexfernandez.github.io/2021/remote-memory.md

-For me it's quite easy to recall these conversations because I can remember where they happened, and this transports me to that moment.
+For me it's quite easy to recall these conversations because I can remember where they happened, and then I get more easily to what was spoken.

 By the way, Paris is still wonderful, and even better without tourists.